palashjain/shaadi.com_assignment/README.md

 Please make sure to have:
 1. Java, eclipse, Selenium web-driver installed.
-2. Chrome driver has to be in "Driver" folder parallel to src folder.
+2. Chrome driver has to be in parallel to src folder.

 ## Running the tests